mdn/browser-compat-data/schemas/browsers-schema.md

 ### `accepts_flags`

 An optional boolean indicating whether the browser supports flags.
-This is a hint to data contributors and tools.
-A `true` value does not mean that there exists any flag data for the browser and a `false` value does not guarantee a lack of flag data for the browser.
+If it is set to `false`, flag data will not be allowed for that browser.

 ### `pref_url`